emberjs/data/contributing/linking-to-applications.md

-#### Testing EmberData source directly in your Application
+#### Testing WarpDrive source directly in your Application

-You can use package linking to test checkouts of ember-data against your application locally.
-This applies to consuming ember-data directly within an ember application.
-It will not work in your application if you are consuming ember-data through an addon (transitive dependency problem).
-This approach also presumes consuming all of ember-data.
+You can use package linking to test checkouts of WarpDrive against your application locally.
+This applies to consuming WarpDrive directly within an ember application.
+It will not work in your application if you are consuming WarpDrive through an addon (transitive dependency problem).
+This approach also presumes consuming all of WarpDrive.

 1. clone this repository or another fork
 2. install dependencies: `pnpm install`